 This plan sets forth specific initiatives aimed at fulfilling the College's mission: to provide excellence in design education grounded in practice and accessible to diverse communities.
 This plan also sets forth current diversity efforts at the BAC, and a three-year action plan focused on five major objectives to increase diversity throughout the BAC community.
 These objectives encompass the establishment and review of policies; programming and evaluation; and the creation of effective partnerships to accomplish the plan's goals.

 The Boston Architectural College's audited financial statements are available upon request from Kathy Rood, Vice President of Finance and Administration.

-The Boston Architectural College's publications are available upon request from Janet Oberto, Director of External and Government Relations.
+The Boston Architectural College's publications are available upon request from Janet Oberto, Vice President of External and Government Relations.